utkrisht-sikka/Machine-Learning-to-Predict-Indian-Stock-Market-Price/README.md

 # ML_project

-Please refer to ML_Final.pptx or mlfinalreport.pdf for details.
+EDA folder contains python notebook for exploratory data analysis and dataset.
+In each of the other folders, there is a subfolder "models" which contain saved models.
+Please refer to ML_Final.pptx or mlfinalreport.pdf for details on the project.